DLR-SC/tigl/doc/gui.md

-CPACSCreator GUI {#gui}
+TiGLCreator GUI {#gui}
 ===========

 @section gui_overview Overview

-The CPACSCreator is a 3D viewer and editor for CPACS geometries.
+The TiGLCreator is a 3D viewer and editor for CPACS geometries.
-CPACSCreator is based on TiGL Viewer.
+TiGLCreator is based on the TiGL library.
-Compare to TiGL Viewer it add the possibility to edit and create CPACS geometries.

-@image html images/cpacscreator-gui.png "The CPACSCreator showing a CPACS model"
+@image html images/tiglcreator-gui.png "The TiGLCreator showing a CPACS model"
-@image latex images/cpacscreator-gui.png  "The CPACSCreator showing a CPACS model" width=8cm
+@image latex images/tiglcreator-gui.png  "The TiGLCreator showing a CPACS model" width=8cm

-__Features of CPACSCreator__
+__Features of TiGLCreator__

  * 3D Visualization CPACS, STEP, IGES, BREP, and STL files
  * Creation of screen shots